SamiLhll/GenomicUtils/MacroSynteny/README.md

 -n name to give to the resulting table
 -t number of threads to dedicate to the blast jobs
 -h prints this message and exit

+The output is a tab delimited file formatted as follow : proteinID_specie_a  proteinID_specie_b
+...